• Home

 So, if used effectively, it’s arguably the best visualization to use in a data story, especially when formulating energy policies for a country or state.

-Video Tutorial: How to create Energy Flow Diagram/Sankey Chart
+Video Tutorials: How to Create Energy Flow Diagram (EFD)

 In the following video, you will learn how to create an energy flow diagram in a few clicks without coding.